uclaacm/acmcloud-aws-w24/Week_8/README.md

 ## Setting up for Local Development

-In order to run our code locally, you'll need to have a working version of [Python](https://www.python.org/downloads/) and will need to install the AWS Python [SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) with python.
+In order to run our code locally, you'll need to have a working version of [Python](https://www.python.org/downloads/), will need to install the AWS [CLI](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html), and will need to install the `aws-cdk-lib` [library](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html) with python.
 We recommend creating a python virtual environment in the project directory and installing your dependencies there.

 Once you've set up your local environment, you'll need to create a new AWS User to represent your local computer - this will allow your computer to make API calls to AWS (similarly to how you click buttons on the AWS console), and to create, edit, and delete services.